Fishing for whitefish with lures: gobblers or diggers?

 Carpe commune capturée sur une imitation de ver.

-Common carp caught on a worm imitation.
+Common carp caught on an imitation worm.

 Jolie tanche séduite par une imitation de larve présentée sur le substrat.